 Let’s continue our article’s pathway to the Spanish Colonisation of Las Americas with Christopher Columbus.

 If you ask anyone, who discovered North and South America?
 You will hear the name of Christopher Columbus.
 But guess what, when he set foot on land in 1492.
 He thought he was in China!

 He wasn’t; Columbus was on the island of the Bahamas.
-Alternative routes to the well-protected Muslim-controlled routes was his mission.
+Alternative routes to the well-protected Muslim-controlled routes were his mission.
 The poor fellow was supposed to reach Asia by these new routes.

 Just like his friend Amerigo Vespucci, Columbus was Italian, having been born and raised in Genoa.
 By the time he reached his twenties.
-He had sailed on many trading voyages, survived a burning ship after French privateers had raided it.
+He had sailed on many trading voyages and survived a burning ship after French privateers had raided it.
 By swimming away towards the coast of Portugal.

-Columbus became a husband, father and a widow in quick succession.
+Columbus became a husband, father, and widow in quick succession.
 Later, he decided to move to Spain to continue his life at sea.